skasn/cenpb/README.md

 Code for performing analyses and generating figures from:

-> Sivakanthan Kasinathan & [Steven Henikoff](https://research.fhcrc.org/henikoff/en.html), "Non-canonical DNA structures at eukaryotic centromeres can resolve the CENP-B paradox" to be uploaded to [bioRxiv](http://www.biorxiv.org).
+> Sivakanthan Kasinathan & [Steven Henikoff](https://research.fhcrc.org/henikoff/en.html), "Non-canonical DNA structures at eukaryotic centromeres can resolve the CENP-B paradox."

 [`code/`](code/): scripts used for analyses